onedata/oneclient/README.md

 Additionally you can add '-d' option which enables debug mode.
 In debug mode application will remain running, displaing all logs and debug informations, also in this mode ctrl+c unmount filesystem.
 If not in debug mode, application will go background as daemon.

+If you want to use self-signed or otherwise unverifiable certificate on the server size, you need to pass '--no-check-certificate' command line flag or set the 'no_check_certificate' option in the configuration file.

 ### Unmounting the filesystem